 Web3 games rely on NFTs.
 What’s your stance on those as part of new business models?

-The key part here is utility for NFT holders.
+The key part here is a utility for NFT holders.
 It’s a major topic.
 All the platforms involved in NFTs need to rethink that.
 It’s a work in progress, looking forward to all the ideas that will emerge as part of the equation.
 There are certainly lots of opportunities, but also risks — which shouldn’t prevent people from learning and trying to create with this tech.
-I advocate for NFT projects that make sense, meaning: that have a long term vision, are building a community and benefiting its members, have a positive and fertile decentralized view in the long run.
+I advocate for NFT projects that make sense, that have a long-term vision, are building a community and benefiting its members, and have a positive and fertile decentralized view in the long run.

 Speaking of the long run, what will the metaverse be like 10 years from now in your view?

 The metaverse will have more technology to back it up.
-Right now we are lacking the computing power to have a real time connection, we do not have enough bandwidth.
-In terms of hardware, we will have more user-friendly interfaces, lighter hardware, and won’t be using handwear like smartphones anymore.
+Right now we are lacking the computing power to have a real-time connection, we do not have enough bandwidth.
+In terms of hardware, we will have more user-friendly interfaces, and lighter hardware, and won’t be using handwear like smartphones anymore.

 In terms of content, we will be shifting to a new mode tool: we wouldn’t be having this user data problem with the big companies.

 Each person will have a digital identity in the future, which we’ll use to access multiple data points, that we can choose to share or not with a certain institution or platform.